MwaniN/aqq-backend/README.md

 ## Future

-I plan to add more features in the future like allowing users to bookmark their favorite quotes, and the CSS is only a placeholder for now.
+I want to add more features in the future like allowing users to bookmark their favorite quotes, and the CSS is only a placeholder for now.

 This is still actively in development so lots more is coming including refining the profile page and improving the robustness of the login and user management such as password resets and checking for a strong password.